chrisjdallmann/roadrunner/README.md

 ## Requirements
 This repository contains Python 3 code and MATLAB code.

 The Python code was tested on Windows 10 with the packages listed in `requirements.txt`.
 The MATLAB code was tested on Windows 10 with MATLAB R2023a.
+To run the Matlab code, add the `code` folder and its subfolders to the Matlab path.

 ## Installation
 The code can be run on a standard computer.
 Installation of the Python packages should take 10 minutes.